 Taylor Magazine: It sounds like there were a lot of challenges, but ultimately these helped you in the end to become a well-rounded artist.
 What is your favourite thing about the music industry, in particular?

 Kate Voegele: Man, there are so many things!
 My favourite thing is that it’s ever-evolving and there are never any wrong answers.
 I was always someone who hated maths, because there was only one right answer.
 To me, that’s boring, but also because I’m bad at maths!
 What I love about writing, and even history, is there are so many different ways you can interpret things.
+I’m always looking for new concept album writing tips or to learn a new instrument whenever I have the time!
 The music world works in exactly the same way – not everyone likes the same type of music, but everyone likes some type of music.
+I remember when I was younger I used to upload song covers on SoundCloud and used things like My Music Viral Soundcloud plays to make sure my music got heard.
+It worked wonders for my career!!
 I love that its universal but so subjective at the same time – and so personal.
 I also really love how popular music has changed since I first started.
 The best thing about being in this industry is that anything goes.

 “Not everyone likes the same type of music, but everyone likes some type of music.
 I love that its universal but so subjective at the same time – and so personal.” – Kate Voegele